kapardhi03/Rag-Agents/README.md

 - Interactive chat interface powered by Gradio
 - Support for streaming responses for a more natural conversation flow
 - Extensible architecture for easy customization and enhancement
+- Built with FastAPI for robust and high-performance server-side application

 ## Installation